blankaex/startpage-v2/README.md

 ![example screenshot search (150418)](https://i.imgur.com/3NjGT7L.jpg)

 The search engine does not persist on reload. `-x` can be used to switch the search engine back to **Google**.

+### Known Bugs
+* The order that the search flags display is a bit funky.